 It is important to remember that rehabilitation is different, unique, and challenging.
-Patients do not come to the Acute Rehabilitation Unit to rest; instead, they come to be actively involved in their rehabilitation.

-You should expect to work hard and be tired at the end of the day.
+You can expect to work hard and be tired at the end of the day.
 You and your caregivers can also expect to build strong relationships with staff members.
-In addition, friendships between patients and families/ caregivers usually develop.
-Encouragement and support are often valuable when coming from your peers and new friends in the ARU.
+We are here to help every step of the way.